tobyhodges/pangenomics-python-workbench/episodes/02-data-structures.md

 exercises: 10
 questions:
 - "How can I store information in Python?"
-- "How can I acces to the elements of an array or a dictionary?"
+- "How can I access the elements of an array or a dictionary?"
 - "How can I efficiently manage tabular data in Python?"

 objectives:
-- "Understand fundamental data structures such as list, arrays, dictionaries and Panda dataframes."
+- "Understand fundamental data structures such as lists, arrays, dictionaries, and Pandas dataframes."
-- "Efficient data manipulation, selectiom and filtering."
+- "Efficient data manipulation, selection and filtering."
 - "Tabular data management with Pandas."
-- "Read data from an URL."
+- "Read data from a URL."

 keypoints:
-- "Gain familiarity with fundamental data structures such as tuples, sets, list, dictionaries and arrays."
+- "Gain familiarity with fundamental data structures such as tuples, sets, lists, dictionaries, and arrays."
-- "Develop skills in manipulating data by accessing, modifying and filtering elements within data structures."
+- "Develop skills in manipulating data by accessing, modifying, and filtering elements within data structures."
-- "Lear to work with tabular data using Pandas DataFrames, including loading and exploring data."
+- "Learn to work with tabular data using Pandas DataFrames, including loading and exploring data."
 ---

 ## List

-A list is indexed, ordered, changeable sequence of elementes that can be of different types and allows duplicate values.
+A list is an indexed, ordered, changeable sequence of elements that can be of different types and it allows duplicate values.
 They are defined using square brackets `[]`:

 ~~~
-thislist = ["apple", "banana", "cherry", 4]
+thislist = ["bacteria", "archea", "fungus", 4]
 print(thislist)
 ~~~
 {: .language-python}
 ~~~
-['apple', 'banana', 'cherry', 4]
+['bacteria', 'archea', 'fungus', 4]
 ~~~
 {: .output}